 The Comprehensive Plan's Generalized Policy Map shows the Walter Reed site as a Federal property where, at the time of the Plan's adoption, a change of use was anticipated.
 This is indicated by the striped pattern on the plan at left.

-At the of the Comprehensive adoption, the future land use of Walter Reed was not known and the FLUM, therefore, showed the site simply as "Federal".
-That designation was superseded with the adoption of the SAP's FLUM designations, shown earlier in this report.
+At the time of the Comprehensive Plan's adoption, the future land use of Walter Reed was not known and the FLUM, therefore, showed the site simply as "Federal", reflecting the use at the time.
+That designation superseded with the adoption by of SAP's Council the FLUM designations, shown earlier in this report, which will be incorporated into the Comprehensive Plan Future Land Use Map as part of the next Comp Plan amendment cycle.